getify/monio/MONADS.md

 customerName.run();  // "Kyle"
 ```

-The `run(..)` method can be thought of kinda like the `fold(..)` method we saw on `Just(..)` and `Maybe(..)`.
-It's how you "exit" the `IO` monad, in applying its behavior (side-effects) to the surrounding program.
+The `run(..)` method is analogous to the `evaluate(..)` of `State`, or the `fold(..)` method we saw on `Just(..)` and `Maybe(..)`.
+It's how you "exit" the `IO` monad, applying its behavior (side-effects) to the surrounding program.

-Like we've already asserted a few times, the "best practice" key idea is to keep all our program's side-effect operations as `IO`s, and only reduce/apply them at the last moment, when our program needs them to be applied.
+But you don't get much out of IO if you put a single operation into it and then immediately execute/apply that operation.
+The key benefit of IO is to represent all of your program's side-effect operations as IO instances, chained together, and only evaluate the composition of them as the final step of program execution.

 Here's a more sophisticated example that chains `IO` instances together: